ForgeRock/fr-config-manager/README.md

 ```

-### Configure tenant access
+### Configure

+Copy the sample configuration `.env` file to your working directory.

 ```
 cd ~/identity-cloud
 cp ~/fr-config-manager/.env.sample ./.env
 ```

-Edit the `.env` file as per instructions above, using the cloned repo as the config target directory - i.e. in your `.env` file:
+Edit the basic configuration section of the `.env` file, as per the [configuration README](docs/environment.md).
+For the `CONFIG_DIR` option, use the relative path of your cloned config repo - e.g. in your `.env` file:

 `CONFIG_DIR=fr-config-manager`